corda/confidential-identities/README.md

 ## Flows

+#### Challenge Response

+We define the `ChallengeResponse` type alias of `SecureHash.SHA256` to be used to guard against a possible replay attack.

 ### RequestKeyFlow

 This flow can be used to register a mapping in the `IdentityService` between the `PublicKey` and the `CordaX500Name` for a confidential identity.
 This mapping is required for the node operator to be able to resolve the confidential identity.

-A new key pair can be generated for an external ID given by a `UUID`.
-Alternatively, a node can provide the owning key for confidential identity that will register the mapping between this key and the `CordaX500Name`.
+The initiating node will generate a `ChallengeResponse` that is sent to the counter-party.
+The counter-party creates a new key pair for an external ID given by a `UUID`.
+Alternatively, a node can provide the owning key for confidential identity that will be registered in the `IdentityService`.

-After node requests a new confidential key, the counterparty sends back the `SignedData<OwnershipClaim>` object that wraps the confidential identity `PublicKey` and encrypts the `CordaX500Name`.
+After node requests a new confidential key, the counter-party sends back the `SignedKeyForAccount` object that wraps the confidential identity `PublicKey` and a serialized and signed version of the `ChallengeResponse`.
+The signing key and challenge response are verified before registering the mapping in the `IdentityService`.

 ### ShareKeyFlow

-The inverse of `RequestKeyFlow` where the initiating node generates the `SignedData<OwnershipClaim>` and shares this with the flow counterparty who then registers `PublicKey` to `CordaX500Name` in their `IdentityService`.
+The inverse of `RequestKeyFlow` where the initiating node generates the `SignedKeyForAccount` and shares this with the flow counter-party who then registers `PublicKey` to `CordaX500Name` in their `IdentityService`.

 ### SyncKeyMappingsFlow

 This flow should be used when a node wishes to synchronise the `PublicKey` to `CordaX500Name` mapping of a confidential identity with another node.
 This confidential participants of a transaction can be extracted from a given `WireTransaction` if this is passed as a parameter to the flow.
-Alternatively, the node can bypass the need for a transaction and accept a list of `AnonymousParty` that it wishes to synchronize with another node.
+Alternatively, the node can bypass the need for a transaction and accept a list of `AbstractParty` that it wishes to synchronize with another node.